Welcome to today's edition of the Rush 24-7 podcast.

 The drawn-out court battle over what to do with Anna Nicole Smith's body has a new sense of urgency.

-The starlet's remains are decomposing more quickly than expected, and a public viewing could be in danger.
+The Starlet's remains are decomposing more quickly than expected, and a public viewing could be in danger.

-That warning from the Broward County medical examiner today, or yesterday came as Smith's boyfriend.
+That warning from the Broward County Medical Examiner today, or yesterday, came as Smith's boyfriend.

 There is strange this and that and the other thing.

-A public viewing.
+A public viewing?

-A candidate for pulp or something?
+What is she, a candidate for pope or something?

 Your body's not supposed to decompose?